 Here's everything that we know about Solo: A Star Wars Story so far.

-This far out we have no idea what the Solo: A Star Wars Story could be rated.
+Now that the release of the film is just a few weeks away, we finally know what Solo: A Star Wars Story will be rated.
 Traditionally, Star Wars has been a PG franchise, however, both the final episode of the prequel trilogy, Star Wars: Revenge of the Sith, Star Wars: The Force Awakens and Star Wars: The Last Jedi received PG-13 ratings.
 The same was true of Rogue One: A Star Wars Story, the only previous Star Wars spinoff.
-This would seem to indicate that PG-13 is where future Star Wars movies expect to be, and it's a good bet for Han Solo as well.
+And, Solo has also been granted a PG-13 rating, for "sequences of sci-fi action violence."

 It's been confirmed that Solo: A Star Wars Story will depict Han meeting Chewbacca and crossing paths with "notorious gambler" Lando Calrissian, but other than that, specific story details are being kept under wraps.
 J.J.
 Abrams, who is the keeper of all things Star Wars, has intimated that the movie will take place somewhere around 10 years prior to the events of Star Wars: A New Hope.
 This potential time period is interesting because it sits basically smack in between the end of the prequel trilogy and the beginning of the original trilogy.
 The Empire will exist, and as a decent force, but not nearly at the level of power that they have in Star Wars: A New Hope.
 While many have likely been thinking that Solo: A Star Wars Story will try to recapture the look and feel of the original trilogy, in the same way that Rogue One: A Star Wars Story felt like its own thing, the fact is that the Han Solo movie could look unlike anything we've seen in Star Wars before.
 Separate from both trilogies in equal measure.

-We also know that Han Solo's mentor will be a major character in the movie, so we can probably expect to see how Han learned the skills to become a smuggler.
+We also know that Han Solo's mentor, Tobias Beckett (more on him later) will be a major character in the movie, so we can probably expect to see how Han learned the skills to become a smuggler.
+And, according to Paul Bettany, who plays another underworld character named Dryden Vos, it sounds like the movie will explore some unsavory characters in the Star Wars universe and be something of a "gangster movie."

 A lot of Han Solo's backstory has been told through the Expanded Universe of books and comics.
 While all the books that were written prior to Disney purchasing Lucasfilm have been deemed non-canonical, a handful of characters and events that started in that world have been repurposed by Disney, so it's possible that the story this movie will deal with is out there someplace in the canon already.